AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Start a new session and ask the same modified question again, `What are the highest cost bikes?`.
 This time you will get a cache hit with zero tokens and the `Cache Hit: True` tag appended to the response.

-1. Next ask the follow up question, `What about the least expensive?`.
+1. Next ask the follow up question, `What are the least expensive?`.
 Here too you will get a cached response.

 1. Spend a few minutes trying different sequences of questions (and follow up questions) and then modifying them with different similarity scores.
 If you want to start over and do multiple tests using the same series of questions you can click on **Clear Cache** in the app to empty the cache.